thekarananand/myPopConfig/README.md

 # myPopConfig
-This is a Script to Install and Configure Pop!_OS to how i like to it use!!...
+This is a Quick Script to Install and Configure Pop!_OS to how i like to it use!!...

 ## Get Started